 Article page for Desktop devices

-Article page for Mobile Devices.
+Article page for Mobile devices

 Following the Lighthouse analysis, you will find which tests have been carried out in each category.
 In the details of the analysis, a distinction is made between audits with restrictions (opportunities) and successful audits (passed).
 In the opportunities section, you will find the respective metrics with suggestions for improvement.